heheheheheehyqo/collection/README.md

 function add($item): static
 ```

-Add new item to collection:
+Add new item to a collection:

 ```php
 $collection->add($item);